oxidecomputer/helios/README.md

 If you've installed the `helios-engvm` listed above, the prerequisites should already be available.
 This is the `full` image from that repo.
-However, if you're using the `base` image, you'll need to install the following packages:

-1. `/developer/omnios-build-tools`
-2. `/ooce/extra-build-tools`
-3. `/ooce/helios-build-tools`

-These include the closed binaries and assorted other machinery for `helios-build` to work its magic.
-You can determine if you have these installed already with `pkg list <pkg_name>`.
+However, if you're using the `base` image, you'll need to install the `developer/illumos-tools` package.
+This includes the closed binaries and assorted other machinery for `helios-build` to work its magic.
+You can determine if you already have this installed with `pkg list developer/illumos-tools.`

 ### Building during development